 Ticket refunds can only be credited to the same means of payment as was used for the purchase.
-Exception: Refunds through passenger rights are credited to employees of the contracting party (see no. 15.6).
+Exception: Compensation through passenger rights are credited to employees of the contracting party (see no. 15.6).

 Refunds on tickets for services within Switzerland must be claimed within one year of the expiry of the validity period.
 Refunds for tickets for international services must usually be claimed within one month of expiry of the validity period (TGV Lyria: two months).
 In some cases, the deadline for claiming a refund may be shorter, or a refund may not be possible at all, depending on the train and country concerned.

 The provisions of Tariff 600.9/T600.10 apply.
 The right to amend Tariff 600.9/T600.10 is reserved.